-With a little over 3 weeks to IIFT D-day, let us understand the paper structure, its peculiarities and work out the best way of tackling the paper.
-We will take into account the IIFT papers of 2009 to 2014 for this purpose.
+With about 4 weeks to IIFT D-day, let us understand the paper structure, its peculiarities and work out the best way of tackling the paper.
+We will take into account the IIFT papers of 2009 to 2015 for this purpose.

 The IIFT Paper

 Contrary to popular belief that the IIFT paper is unpredictable, the reality is that like any other paper it can be predicted.
 While most people prefer to look at the differences, I prefer to look at the commonalities or the constants of the paper to work out the strategies for cracking the paper.
 Hence let us first have a look at the constants in the IIFT paper structure:

 1. Time limit: 2 hours or 120 minutes.

 2. Number of questions: The number of questions in this paper varies from 115 to 135.

 3. Total marks: All papers are of 100 marks.

 4. Multiple sections: IIFT papers typically have 4-6 sections.
 DI could be an independent section or combined with QA or LR and similarly RC could be an independent section or combined with EU.
 IIFT 2012, 2013 and 2014 papers have all been 4 section papers

 5. Areas tested: Irrespective of the number of sections or sub-sections IIFT papers test you on the following areas:

 5. Analytical Reasoning